How to Restart Your Wi-Fi Router

 3. Plug your router back in

 Now it’s time for your router to start broadcasting that Wi-Fi signal.
-So go ahead and plug it back into the wall and reconnect it to your modem.
+Go ahead and plug it back into the wall and reconnect it to your modem.

 Once you’ve plugged your router back in, give it a minute to power back up.

-Again, you’ll probably see lots of flashing lights at first—this is still normal as the router goes through the process of starting all of its processes back up again.
+Again, you’ll probably see lots of flashing lights at first—this is still normal as the router starts all of its processes back up again.

 4. Update your firmware and apps

-Once both your modem and router are powered back up, it’s time to do your due diligence and update your firmware and any apps your equipment uses.
+Once your modem and router power back up, it’s time to do your due diligence and update your firmware and any apps your equipment uses.

 Why should you update the firmware?
-Well, firmware contains updates for your router and modem that keep them running smoothly.
-These firmware updates might squash any performance problems and may even boost your internet speed.
+Firmware contains updates for your router and modem that keep them running smoothly.
+These firmware updates could squash performance problems and even boost your internet speed.

-You should never download anything from a site you don’t know.
-Cybercriminals are always looking for ways to sneak malware onto your computer, so be sure you download firmware for your router and modem straight from the manufacturer’s website only.
+Make sure to download firmware only from official sites!
+Never download anything from a site you don’t know.
+Cybercriminals are always looking for ways to sneak malware onto your computer, so only download firmware for your router and modem straight from the manufacturer’s website.

 Recap: How do you restart your Wi-Fi router and fix your internet?

-Restarting your modem and router is as easy as unplugging all your equipment, waiting a couple of minutes, then plugging in your modem and plugging in your router after your modem has powered back up.
+Restarting your modem and router is as easy as unplugging all your equipment, waiting a couple of minutes, then plugging in first your modem and then router after your modem powers back up

-We also recommend updating your equipment’s firmware and apps to make sure you have the latest technical issue fixes and optimizations.
-Updated firmware can help you get faster internet speeds, and who could say no to that?
+We also recommend updating your equipment’s firmware and apps to get the latest technical issue fixes and optimizations.
+Updated firmware can help increase your internet speeds, and who could say no to that?

 Now that you know how to restart your router, check these out next.